jaino-song/figma-to-html-css/apps/server/decision-flow.md

 1. **Artboard Discovery:**
    ```
    Root node type?
-       ├─ DOCUMENT/CANVAS? → Find ALL FRAMEs with children
+       ├─ DOCUMENT/CANVAS? → Find ALL FRAMEs/SECTIONs/COMPONENTs
-       ├─ Multiple frames? → Convert all, wrap in container
+       ├─ Multiple artboards? → Convert all, wrap in container
-       ├─ Single frame? → Convert without wrapper
+       ├─ Single artboard? → Convert without wrapper
-       └─ No frames? → Use root node
+       └─ No artboards? → Use root node
    ```
-   **Why?** Figma files often have multiple artboards (screens, components); converting all provides complete output.
+   **Why?** Figma files often have multiple artboards (screens, sections, components); converting all provides complete output.
+   **Supported Types:** FRAME, SECTION (Figma's organizational containers), COMPONENT

+   **Container Layout:** When multiple artboards are detected, they are wrapped in `.artboards-container` with `flex-direction: column` to **stack them vertically** (each artboard appears below the previous one).
+This provides a natural scrolling experience when viewing multiple screens/components.

 2. **Tree Traversal:**
    ```